 The XYZ Lab at Columbia University

-A main research thrust in the XYZ lab is to establish new photophysical mechanisms that may be utilized to revolutionize solar energy conversion.
+A main research thrust in the XYZ lab is to establish new photophysical mechanisms that may be utilized to revolutionize solar energy conversion or light emission.
 As examples, recent discoveries in our lab showed how an electron and a hole is bound by the Coulomb potential across an organic semiconductor interface, how one can extract hot electrons from a photoexcited quantum dot, and how an exciton can split into two via the singlet fission process.
-Another small thrust in the group is to understand fundamental physical principles underlying bio-interfacial interactions, such as protein-glycan interaction on the surface of cell membranes.

 XYZ Lab News

-4/25/2013: Congratulations to Dr. Josh Morris who successfully defended his PhD thesis.
+4/2014: Congratulations to Dr. Wesker Lei who successfully defended his PhD thesis.

-to Dr. Loren Kaake who will join Simon Fraser University in Canada as an Assistant Professor of Chemistry.
+7/2014: Congratulations to Dr. Loren Kaake who joins Simon Fraser University in Canada as an Assistant Professor of Chemistry.

-3/28/2014: Congratulations to Dr. Josh Morris. who will join Georgia Gwinnett College as an assistant Professor of Chemistry.
+7/2014: Congratulations to Dr. Josh Morris. who joins Georgia Gwinnett College as an Assistant Professor of Chemistry.